scala/scala-lang/blog/_posts/2026-03-09-porting-the-optimizer.md

 In this case, there is a heuristic modeling the fact that if a function call uses a function literal as argument, inlining it is probably worth it.
 There are other heuristics, such as one related to generic array operations in general, one that forces inlining of "forwarder" functions that merely call another function with minor changes to their arguments, and so on.

+The JVM already has an optimizer, but it's designed to make Java code fast, and typical Java code does not look like typical Scala code, so there are some important optimization opportunities not covered by the JVM's optimizer.
+Furthermore, the Scala compiler can optimize code based on knowledge that is internal to the compiler and subject to change between versions, such as which Scala runtime functions are guaranteed to be pure or to always return non-null references.

 ## Limitations